zduvall/ODQ/README.md

     return json.dumps(False)
 ```

-If all of those tests pass, the person attempted to complete the test at the URL also has to verify their birth year:
+If all of those validations pass, the person attempting to complete the test at the URL also has to verify their birth year:

 ```js
 async function handleSubmit(e) {